LittleCoinCoin/Hatch/README.md

 ![Hatch Logo](./docs/resources/images/Logo/hatch_wide_dark_bg_transparent.png)

-Hatch is the package manager for the Hatch! ecosystem.
+Hatch is the package manager for the Cracking Shells ecosystem.
 The documentation in `docs/index.md` is the canonical, up-to-date entry point for users and contributors — this README is a short pointer to those resources.

 ## Quick links